 How do refugees negotiate the terms of relatedness in the space of exile?
 Recent anthropological works on kinship have taken serious the modern construction of the state and how it has come to transform ways of conceiving relatedness (family) (McKinnon and Cannell 2013).
 Scholars like Povinielli have made criticisms that problematize European and modern notions of the genealogical grid (kinship) that privilege biological kinship (blood ties) and have become standardized and normalized under the construction of governmentality (2002).
 But what about refugees?
 In most cases, refugees are undocumented stateless persons who live in the precarious space of exile.
 In the eyes of their host nations, refugees do and do not exist.
 While they are deemed legally invisible, they have to operate under modern ideologies of the countries that host them.
 Under such conditions, refugee approaches to relatedness, operate both outside and alongside the genealogical grid that Povinelli critiques.
 In the following, I consider Tibetan refugees and their generational approaches to relatedness to negotiate exile.
 During exile’s initial construction, orphaned and semi-orphaned Tibetan refugees from the 1960s promoted and practiced terms of relatedness at refugee schools that were fairly open.
 However, the desire to construct biological family outside refugee schools to safeguard vulnerable conditions of exile caused the terms of relatedness to narrow by the time semi-orphan children from Tibet arrived in the 1990s.
 What caused such a shift?
-What happens when a group desires forms of relatedness not contingent on the construction of a family?
+What happens when a group desires forms of relatedness not contingent on the construction of a traditional and biological family?

 Although I am interested specifically in how semi-orphans of the 1960s and 1990s engaged in similar and overlapping approaches to forming friendships and other forms of relations to negotiate exile, this is also a brief discussion that works against the assumption that the exile refugee experience is a homogenous one.
 While the Tibetan refugee experiences began with the 1959 Chinese invasion, experiences across time and space has been diverse depending on many factors.
 This essay was not meant to address all the complexities of intergenerational and crossgenerational histories and differences in exile.
 Instead, its intention is to shed light on a small section of the Tibetan refugee collective to understand complex subject formation as a marginal group within the marginal category of refugee.
 It is set up as a rough framework for looking at differences over time, which can be filled in later with other important stories and analysis as my research progresses.
 Semi orphans have had a range of experiences and must not be stereotyped.
 But their generational narratives can also be understood as part of bigger shifts in exile history.
 I am excited to hear more from readers about the range of their own experiences to let others Tibetans know how rich and diverse these experiences are and how those experiences have shaped who we have become in the present.